lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

  -----

 ### How to verify you've done it
- - UPLOAD file(s) to the bucket using the web console or the 'gsutil' tool - [link](https://cloud.google.com/storage/docs/gsutil) - example shown below
+ - UPLOAD file(s) to the bucket using the web console (example shown below) --or--
+ - SCRIPT upload using the `gsutil` tool - [link](https://cloud.google.com/storage/docs/gsutil) --or--
+ - SCRIPT updload using the `gcloud storage` tool - [link](https://cloud.google.com/blog/products/storage-data-transfer/new-gcloud-storage-cli-for-your-data-transfers)

  [![upload](/images/upload.png)]()